Cluckhead/Bang/Docs/README.md

     *   3-way toggle (L0, L1, L2) for different detail levels
     *   Compares Production vs S&P data for both Benchmark and Portfolio cases
     *   Color-coded cells to highlight discrepancies
+    *   **Attribution data is now loaded from per-fund files in the format `att_factors_<FUNDCODE>.csv` (e.g., `att_factors_IG01.csv`).
+When a user selects a fund, the application loads the corresponding attribution file for that fund only.
+If no file exists for the selected fund, a clear message is shown: "No attribution available."
+This replaces the previous approach of loading all attribution data from a single `att_factors.csv` file.**

 *   **Data Simulation & Management:** API simulation via `/get_data`